Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 [..]
 ```

 Bingo.
 This is a typical code section at the beginning of a program.
 It disables interrups with `SEI` and then sets the IRQ vector with `STA $0315` and `STA $0314`.
-Whenever you find code like this, it's likely at the beginning.
+Whenever you find code like this, it's likely at the start of a program.
 I highly recommend getting familiar with [VICE's monitor commands](https://vice-emu.sourceforge.io/vice_12.html), which provide powerful tools like the `hunt` command.
-For example, to search through the whole memory for the `STA $0315` (or `8d 15 03` hex) instruction, just enter
+For example, to search through the whole memory for the `STA $0315` instruction (or `8d 15 03` in hex notation), just enter

 ```asm6502
 h 0000 ffff 8d 15 03    ; format: start_addr end_addr byte byte byte